conjure-cp/EssenceCatalog-runs/problems/csplib-prob002-TemplateDesign/descriptive.md

 - Number of solvers        4
 - Number of params         7
 - Number of params         7 (completed)
-- Number of params         7 (at least one timed out)
+- Number of params         7 (at least one option failed to solve)
-- Number of params         0 (all timed out)
+- Number of params         0 (all options failed to solve)
 - Number of params         7 (analysed in this file)